We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 1. Launch Settings, go to General, and tap on it.

 2. Head down to Transfer or Reset iPhone.
-You’ll see two options, tap Reset.
+You’ll see two options: tap Reset.

 reset network settings on iphone

-What Happens If I Reset Network Settings?
+What Happens When I Reset Network Settings?

 However, resetting network settings is pretty different because it will delete the login information for that single Wi-Fi network and the data for all the other stored Wi-Fi connections.

 The process will also delete your stored VPN information, Bluetooth device pairing, and mobile network preferences.
-Before I got informed, I always wondered what would happen if I reset network settings on my iPhone.
+Before I got informed, I always wondered what would happen if I reset the network settings on my iPhone.
 So, if you’ve also been asking yourself this same question, then now you know what to expect.

 Will I Lose Everything If I Reset Network Settings?